science calculator

 When to use it

-• Sizing RC delays for LEDs, relays, or debounce circuits.
+• Sizing RC delays for LEDs, relays, or debounce circuits, where you want a signal to reach a certain voltage threshold within a specific time window.

-• Teaching or checking RC exponential math without manual calculation.
+• Teaching or checking RC exponential math in physics or electronics labs without manually computing exponentials for each problem.

 Tips & cautions

-• Assumes a step input and no load on the capacitor during charge.
+• Assumes a perfect step input (voltage instantly jumps to the supply value) and no load on the capacitor during charging; real supplies ramp and real circuits often load the node.

 Worked examples